-LNG as a fuel appears commercially the most attractive when comparing the expected prices from 2020 of low sulphur heavy fuel oil (LSHFO) or Marine Gas Oil (MGO), and the extensive long term availability of natural gas.
+LNG as a fuel appears to be the most commercially attractive option when comparing the expected prices from 2020 of low sulphur heavy fuel oil (LSHFO) or Marine Gas Oil (MGO), and the extensive long term availability of natural gas.
 For Europe, we compared similar prices between LNG and HFO until 2020, but from 2020 onwards (if not delayed until 2025) we will have to compare the attractive LNG prices with those for higher cost distillates or blends.
-The still sizeable investment costs for LNG retrofit will achieve very fast pay-back times once the fuel price differences become visible.
-Text: Martin Christian Wold and Kjersti Aalbu Martin.Wold@dnvgl.com and Kjersti.Aalbu@dnvgl.com
+The still sizeable investment costs for LNG retrofit will achieve very fast payback times once the fuel price differences become visible.
+LNG is the most environmentally friendly ship fuel.
+From January 2015 onwards, the vessels have to run on MGO within the ECA area in Europe and will run on HFO outside the ECA zones.
+This reference scenario (NO 1) gives the 100% reference with regard to CO2 emissions.
+6.2% of the emissions are related to the ECA operation and 93.8% to the operation outside of the ECA.∎